Canawa Cold Spring in Candijay, in my opinion, is the best cold spring on Bohol Island in the Philippines.

 The entrance fee to Canawa Cold Spring Candijay is 20 pesos.

-There is a small carpark at the entrance to Canawa Cold Spring and you’ll find a ticketing booth here to pay the entry fee.
+There is a small parking lot at the entrance to the cold spring and you’ll find a ticketing booth here to pay the entry fee.

 WHAT TO EXPECT AT CANAWA COLD SPRINGS

-As I mentioned earlier, Canawa Cold Spring is a more popular spot among the locals as opposed to tourists and it is set up to accommodate families and larger groups.
+As I mentioned earlier, Canawa Cold Spring is a more popular spot for the locals as opposed to tourists and it’s set up to accommodate families and larger groups.

 Be sure to check the landing is clear of debris before doing any tree jumping into the pools.